ducalex/retro-go/README.md

 - Some icons from [Rokey](https://iconarchive.com/show/seed-icons-by-rokey.html).
 - Background images from [es-theme-gbz35](https://github.com/rxbrad/es-theme-gbz35).
 - Special thanks to [RGHandhelds](https://www.rghandhelds.com/) and [MyRetroGamecase](https://www.myretrogamecase.com/) for sending me a [G32](https://www.myretrogamecase.com/products/game-mini-g32-esp32-retro-gaming-console-1) device.
+- The [ODROID-GO](https://forum.odroid.com/viewtopic.php?f=159&t=37599) community for encouraging the development of retro-go!

 # License
 Everything in this project is licensed under the [GPLv2 license](COPYING) with the exception of the following components: